osuosl/javascript/es5/README.md

 ## Objects

-- **Use literal objects over constructor.** For simple custom objects, use the literal object syntax, instead of extending a constructed object.
+- **Use literal objects instead of constructors.** For simple custom objects, use the literal object syntax, instead of extending a constructed object.

     ```javascript
     // bad